S.Africas Ramaphosa Dodges Impeachment Vote In Parliament - UrduPoint

 He said Ramaphosa was now "peeing" on that document, calling him a "constitutional delinquent".

-Vuyolwethu Zungula, leader of the African Transformation Movement, a small opposition party which tabled the motion for the parliament-sanctioned inquiry into the scandal, said the "watershed moment" would "affirm that no one is above the law".

-- Sudanese element - Ramaphosa, who was at his home during the vote, kicked off his day in the capital Pretoria, attending under pouring rain a police graduation ceremony.
+- Sudanese element - Ramaphosa was at his home during the vote, said his spokesman.

-If the opposition had had its way, Ramaphosa would have faced the prospect of having the affair further scrutinised by parliament in a year that leads to general elections in 2024.

-An impeachment vote itself would have needed the support of a two-thirds majority of MPs to succeed.

 The president, who was a wealthy businessman before entering politics, found himself in hot water in June when a controversial ex-spy boss filed a complaint against him to the police.